Kage-forge/KageMux/README.md

 ## 📜 License & Usage

-KageMux is proprietary freeware.
+KageMux is proprietary freeware created by Michael Garcia.
 You are free to download, use, and share the compiled Windows executable for personal or commercial media encoding workflows.

 However, the core Python engine remains closed-source.
 Reverse engineering, decompiling, or repackaging the binary for unauthorized commercial distribution is strictly prohibited.